alban-gerome/adobe-analytics/README.md

 Known issues:

 * Ellipses (...) get displayed in the _console.table_ cells when the content exceeds 100 characters.
 This may impact the _Script URL_ column and most certainly the _File Contents_ column.
 The content will be truncated right in the middle showing only the start and the end of the cell content with an ellipsis to replace the content that could not be displayed.
 This truncation is just a feature of console.table but the _exportAsCSV_ option will generate a CSV file with the full cell contents
-* Using the _File Contents_ column and the _exportAsCSV_ option will sometimes spill over several columns in the generated CSV file.
+~~* Using the _File Contents_ column and the _exportAsCSV_ option will sometimes spill over several columns in the generated CSV file.
 I have taken extra precautions to handle commas in the file contents but on some rows it will still fail somehow.
 Any recommendations here are welcome.
-Until then I recommend listing the _File Contents_ columns in your options last so at least all the other columns are not getting shifted to the right.
+Until then I recommend listing the _File Contents_ columns in your options last so at least all the other columns are not getting shifted to the right.~~ Resolved on 18 Apr 2017
 * Cross-domain Ajax errors may be displayed.
 Cross-domain Ajax is seen as a security risk so it's disabled by default.
 There's a Chrome extension that will let you enable/disable these.
 The link is there: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en

 Removed from v0.4 (for now):